 Projects to support the parliamentary administration

-The Swiss Parliamentary Services (SPS) have been providing support to the Parliament of the Republic of Albania since 2019, both in the sphere of civic education and awareness raising among the public – which was successfully completed in 2020 – and in the area of parliamentary control.
-The SDC is carrying out a project on Support to Parliament and Civic Education (PACEP) for the period 2018-2022, which is designed to strengthen the capacities of the parliamentary administration of the Albanian Parliament and to support it in its legislative, representative and oversight roles.
+The Parliamentary Services (PS) have been providing support to the Parliament of the Republic of Albania since 2019, both in the sphere of civic education and awareness raising among the public and in the area of legislation and parliamentary control.
+This collaboration falls under the Swiss Agency for Development and Cooperation (SDC) project called Support to Parliament and Civic Education (PACEP) for the period 2018–24.
+This project is designed to strengthen the capacities of the parliamentary administration of the Albanian Parliament and to support it in its legislative, representative and oversight roles.
 Project goals also include empowering citizens and supporting their involvement in political life.
-The SDC works with two partner organisations operating in Albania for the implementation of this project: the Organization for Security and Co-operation in Europe (OSCE) and the National Democratic Institute (NDI).

 SUPPORT IN THE AREA OF CIVIC EDUCATION AND PUBLIC RELATIONS

-At the end of the SPS’s first mission, which took place in April 2019, the Albanian parliamentary administration expressed interest in collaborating with the SPS on three projects, namely the development of a civic education campaign similar to the role-playing game, ‘Mon point de vue‘, developed by the SPS; the creation of a new approach to the guided tours of the Albanian Parliament; and the development of a virtual 3D tour based on the virtual tour of the Swiss Parliament Building.
-In order to implement these projects, a working group has been established in each parliamentary administration.
+At the end of the first PS mission, which took place in April 2019, the Albanian parliamentary administration expressed interest in collaborating with the PS on three projects, namely the development of a civic education campaign similar to the role-playing game 'Mon point de vue', developed by the PS, the creation of a new approach to the guided tours of the Albanian Parliament, and the development of a virtual 3D tour based on the virtual tour of the Swiss Parliament Building.
+In order to implement these projects, a working group was established in each parliamentary administration.

-Collaboration in parliamentary control began with a three-day seminar in Tirana in May 2019, during which the representatives of the secretariat of the Federal Assembly’s Control Committees (CCs) and their Albanian counterparts explained how oversight is exercised in their respective parliaments.
-Following this initial exchange of views, the Albanian parliamentary administration was interested in developing a handbook for MPs on how to exercise parliamentary control, based on the Vademecum of the CCs.
-In October 2019, an Albanian working group participated in a workshop in Bern on the use of the CCs’ handbook and their working methods in the context of parliamentary oversight.
-Long-distance exchanges continued during 2020.
-The Albanian handbook was published in 2021.
+Collaboration on parliamentary control began with a three-day seminar in Tirana in May 2019, during which the representatives of the secretariat of the Federal Assembly’s Control Committees (CCs) and their Albanian counterparts explained how oversight is exercised in their respective parliaments.
+Following this initial exchange of views, the Albanian parliamentary administration expressed an interest in developing a handbook for MPs on how to exercise parliamentary control, based on the Vademecum of the CCs.
+In October 2019, an Albanian working group participated in a workshop in Bern on the use of the CCs' handbook and their working methods in the context of parliamentary oversight.
+Online exchanges continued during 2020, and the Albanian handbook was published in 2021.

 Study visit to Bern on public relations and civic education, October 2019